RachWalm/black-jack/README.md

 - [*isalpha()*](https://www.w3schools.com/python/ref_string_isalpha.asp) ensures that it is only letters.
 - [*strip()*](https://www.freecodecamp.org/news/python-strip-how-to-trim-a-string-or-line/) to remove white space from each end.
 - [*capitalize()*](https://www.w3schools.com/python/ref_string_capitalize.asp) to make just the first letter a capital, irrespective of what combination of capitals and lower case was entered.
 - [*len()*](https://www.w3schools.com/python/ref_func_len.asp) was used to make sure the person hadn't just pressed enter or white space or tab.
-It was also used to restrict the name length so it didn't interfer with layout of string literals when used.
+It was also used to restrict the name length so it didn't interfere with layout of string literals when used.

 ```py
 def validate_name(in_name):